danrwhitcomb/tagup-interview/README.md

 Alas, I wanted to run all locally so the two columnar stores I'm experienced in weren't options.

 Postgres is well known, well supported, and still a very good option for some OLAP workloads.
-I didn't use it here, but this application would have been a nice use case for its table partitioning feature.
+I've used it within docker-compose before for other toy projects and knew it would be quick while also being a more than capable production option as well.
+I didn't use it here, but this application would have been a nice use case for its table partitioning feature as well.

 ## Grafana

 Visualizations for timeseries data are critical.
-They make it simple for a dev to visually debug their queries, and to convey information to an end user.
+They make it simple for a dev to visually debug their queries, and a quick and dirty way to convey information to an end user.

 Writing a web UI for timeseries visualization would have been possible, but quite an undertaking.
 I'm sure there are some end user friendly options for visualizing timeseries data, but I've worked with Grafana in the past.
 I was already familiar with its wide range of datasource capabilities and knew I'd be able to get something that looks pretty nice in a short period of time.

-Its not the most non-technical user friendly interface, but the flexibility it enables for users is a killer feature.
+Its not the most non-technical user friendly interface, but the flexibility it enables for users is killer.

 ## Docker Compose